ValeriHristov/Introduction-to-Programming/Tasks.md

   - 0 is water
   - 1-9 is the height of the ground
-  - Islands are pieces of land connected by different grounds Example of an island:
+  - Islands are pieces of land connected by different grounds.
+  Example of an island:
    ```
    000000000000
    000001100000